-To clarify this study, we raise two research questions (RQs), namely RQ1: What is the threat to human security in the Rohingya in fighting for their lives?
-And RQ2: how is the mapping in the digital space related to the human security of Rohingya people on social media platform X?
+To clarify this study, we raise two research questions (RQs), namely RQ1: What is the threat to human security in the Rohingya fighting for their lives?
+RQ2: How is the mapping in the digital space related to the human security of Rohingya people on social media platform X?
 The purpose of this research is twofold, namely (1) to explain the security of people in the Rohingya in fighting for their lives.
-(2) To map digital opinions related to human security on Rohingya refugees on social media X (Twitter).
+(2) To map digital opinions related to human security of Rohingya refugees on social media X (Twitter).